By the end of this section, you should be able to:

 |Self-neglect||Untreated medical conditions, unclean living area, lack of medical items like dentures or glasses|

-In Acierno’s study, which included a sample of 5,777 respondents age 60 and older, 5.2 percent of respondents reported financial abuse, 5.1 percent said they’d been neglected, and 4.6 endured emotional abuse (Acierno 2010).
+In Acierno’s study, which included a sample of 5,777 respondents aged sixty and older, 5.2 percent of respondents reported financial abuse, 5.1 percent said they’d been neglected, and 4.6 endured emotional abuse (Acierno 2010).
 The prevalence of physical and sexual abuse was lower at 1.6 and 0.6 percent, respectively (Acierno 2010).

 A history of depression in the caregiver was also found to increase the likelihood of elder abuse.
 Neglect was more likely when care was provided by paid caregivers.
 Many of the caregivers who physically abused elders were themselves abused—in many cases, when they were children.
 Family members with some sort of dependency on the elder in their care were more likely to physically abuse that elder.
-For example, an adult child caring for an elderly parent while, at the same time, depending on some form of income from that parent, would be considered more likely to perpetrate physical abuse (Kohn and Verhoek-Oftedahl 2011).
+For example, an adult child caring for an elderly parent while at the same time depending on some form of income from that parent, is considered more likely to perpetrate physical abuse (Kohn and Verhoek-Oftedahl 2011).

 A survey in Florida found that 60.1 percent of caregivers reported verbal aggression as a style of conflict resolution.
 Paid caregivers in nursing homes were at a high risk of becoming abusive if they had low job satisfaction, treated the elderly like children, or felt burnt out (Kohn and Verhoek-Oftedahl 2011).
 Caregivers who tended to be verbally abusive were found to have had less training, lower education, and higher likelihood of depression or other psychiatric disorders.
 Based on the results of these studies, many housing facilities for seniors have increased their screening procedures for caregiver applicants.

 World War II Veterans